-- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 Briefly describe how the state/territory will utilize RWHAP Part B supplemental funding in support of a comprehensive system of high-quality care and treatment for PLWH.
-Describe how the comprehensive system will improve outcomes across the HIV care continuum. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criteria 1 and 6 The RWHAP legislation, Section 2620(b) of the PHS Act, requires RWHAP Part B supplemental funding applicants to demonstrate need in certain categories.
+- INTRODUCTION -- Corresponds to Section V's Review Criterion 1 Briefly describe how the state/territory will utilize RWHAP Part B supplemental funding in support of a comprehensive system of high-quality care and treatment for people with HIV.
+Describe the current prevalence of HIV/AIDS in the state/territory, and provide corresponding data tables or figures as Attachment 6.
+You may submit an updated version of tables or figures included in Section I.A.
+Epidemiological Overview of the Integrated HIV Prevention and Care Plan/Statewide Coordinated Statement of Need, CY 2017-2021 (FY 2016 Integrated Plan) or provide other comparable documentation to meet this requirement.
+Describe how the comprehensive system of care and treatment will improve outcomes across the HIV care continuum. - NEEDS ASSESSMENT -- Corresponds to Section V's Review Criteria 1 and 6 The RWHAP legislation, Section 2620(b) of the PHS Act, requires RWHAP Part B supplemental funding applicants to demonstrate need in certain categories.
 Respond ONLY to the needs assessment sections below that are relevant to your request for RWHAP Part B supplemental funding.
 The needs assessment narrative and data must support the service categories (as described in HRSA HAB PCN 16-02) chosen to respond to the demonstrated need, the implementation plan, and the request for funds.